dougdyson/polylog/README.md

-# polylogue
+# polylog
-Remote classroom with video and realtime activities
+Online classroom with video and realtime activities